stats4sd/Sampling-Decision-Assistant/README.md

 ### Vis.JS
 External package vis.js is used for tree diagrams.
 Due to hammer.js conflicts it is not imported from npm and instead sits in the /assets/js folder.
 To update to latest version download and place in the folder.

+### ngx-image-viewer
+Currently only installed to show images from roadmap.
+Can remove alongside font awesome if not required in future.
+(font awesome loaded from index.html with files in assets/js/fontawesome)